 This provision is organised into three areas:

-- Communication (basic aspects of the curriculum for compulsory secondary education relating to the subjects of Spanish Language and Literature, the first foreign language, and, if applicable, the relevant co-official language and its literature);
+• communication area, which includes basic aspects of the curriculum for compulsory secondary education corresponding to the subjects of Spanish language and literature, the First foreign language, and, if applicable, the relevant Co-official language and its literature;

 Teaching methods

-In most Autonomous Communities, this type of provision is organised in such a way that it can be completed in two academic years.
-However, the modular system provides greater flexibility of access and choice of the learning pace, and offers the possibility of taking the modules.
-In order to help adults combine their personal, family and working life with study, provision can be classroom-based or distance and, in the case of some Autonomous Communities, partially distance.
+Each of the levels into which adult secondary education is organised is completed in one academic year and therefore instruction can be completed in two academic years.
+However, this time may be extended or shortened depending on the students' needs and interests.
+The modular system provides greater flexibility of access and choice of the learning pace, and offers the possibility of taking the modules.
+In order to enable students to conciliate their personal, family and working life with their studies, these courses may be taught in three modalities: classroom-based, distance learning and virtual distance learning.
+In classroom-based and distance learning courses, each of the levels will be organised into two four-month modules.

 Assessment